-- 1. chains attached to clothing. - 2. any attire showing/exposing midsection (no bare midriffs), and or low cut (exposing cleavage). - 3. exposed underwear/bra straps. - 4. halter tops. - 5. see through clothing. - 6. clothing with questionable/suggestive language or pictures. - 7. clothing which promotes or advertises alcoholic beverages, tobacco or tobacco products, marijuana/drugs, contains obscenities, or racially divisive symbols/words are forbidden. - 8. clothing with holes, cuts, or slits exposing underwear or excessive skin. - 9. hats, caps, hoodies, bandanas, sunglasses, and/or gloves are to be removed and placed in lockers before the start of 1st Hour. - 10. costumes which may include, but is not limited to masks, face paint, capes, and tails. - 11. coats or jackets during class time. - 12. pants that lace or dresses/skirts that lace above the knee. - 13. pajama pants. - 14. writing on clothing and/or skin that distracts from the learning environment of others. - 15. soft soled slippers.
+- 1. chains attached to clothing. - 2. any attire showing/exposing midsection (no bare midriffs), and or low cut (exposing cleavage). - 3. exposed underwear/bra straps. - 4. halter tops. - 5. see through clothing. - 6. clothing with questionable/suggestive language or pictures. - 7. clothing which promotes or advertises alcoholic beverages, tobacco or tobacco products, marijuana/drugs, contains obscenities, or racially divisive symbols/words are forbidden. - 8. clothing with holes, cuts, or slits exposing underwear or excessive skin. - 9. hats, caps, hoodies, bandanas, sunglasses, and/or gloves are to be removed and placed in lockers upon entering the building. - 10. costumes which may include, but is not limited to masks, face paint, capes, and tails. - 11. coats or jackets during class time. - 12. pants that lace or dresses/skirts that lace above the knee.

+- 13. pajama pants/lounge pants/flannel pants. - 14. writing on clothing and/or skin that distracts from the learning environment of others. - 15. soft soled slippers.